-Don’t let the ghouls and goblins scare you away from this Halloween.
-Give them these deliciously spooky Halloween Surprise Inside Cookies and they will become your best friends.
+Don’t let the ghouls and goblins scare you away from Halloween, give them these deliciously spooky Halloween Sprinkle Sugar Cookies that have a surprise cinnamon filling, and they will become your best friends.

-If you follow One Hot Oven you know I love these Surprise Inside Cookies because you can make them in so many different colors and flavors to match all the seasons, holidays and events.
+If you follow One Hot Oven you know I love these fun sprinkle cookies that have a surprise middle layer.
+The best thing about this easy to make recipe, besides all the colorful sprinkles, is that you can use so many different colors of sprinkles and flavor the surprise filling to match all the seasons, holidays, and events.

 What are nonpareil sprinkles?

 Also known as hundreds-thousands, nonpareils or non-pareils’s are tiny little balls of colorful decorative confectionery made of sugar and starch.
 The great thing about using these sprinkles is all the colors you can buy.
-For instance, the orange and black mix I am using today and the ever-popular rainbow mix.
+For instance today I am using the orange and black mix and there is always the ever-popular rainbow non-pareil mix.
 You can buy single colors and mix and match to your liking.

 Get your sprinkles ready and let’s make some cookies